 'Diwali', also called Deepavali or festival of ligths, is the abstraction of the Sanskrit word Deepavali - 'Deep' means diya (small pots made from clay) or light and 'Avali', means a row - meaning a row of diyas or array of lamps.
 Thus placing small diyas, candles & lamps inside and around the home marks the festival of lights.

 Diwali festival is celebrated after 20 days of Dussehra.
 The five days long festivity of Dipavali celebration begins on the 13th day of the dark fortnight of the month of Ashwin (October / November).Diwali or the festival of lights falls on the Amavasya -the 15th day of the dark fortnight of Ashwin.
-In the year 2013, Diwali will be celebrated on 26th October
+In the year 2021.

 The First day is called 'Dhanteras' which falls on the thirteenth day of the month of Ashwin.
 The word Dhan means wealth.
 Believing this day to be auspicious, women purchase some gold or silver or at least one or two new utensils.
 The Second day is called 'Narkachaturdashi' or 'Choti Diwali' which falls on the fourteenth day of the month of Ashwin.
 This day therefore is dedicated to lights and prayers heralding a future full of joy and laughter.